matrix-org/matrix-rust-sdk/crates/matrix-sdk/src/sliding_sync/README.md

 avoid inconsistencies) and might require more data to be sent in their first request than if they were loaded form cold-cache.

-When loading from storage `rooms_list` entries found are set to `Invalidated` — the initial setting here is communicated as a single `VecDiff::Replace` event through the [reactive API](#reactive-api).
+When loading from storage `room_list` entries found are set to `Invalidated` — the initial setting here is communicated as a single `VecDiff::Replace` event through the [reactive API](#reactive-api).